 - More than half of young people become homeless because of a relationship breakdown, mainly with their parents.

-- Homeless young people face a range of complex problems – more than 40% are not in education, employment or training for example.
+- Homeless young people face a range of complex problems – more than 6 in 10 are not in education, employment or training for example.

-- 6 in 10 homelessness organisations were unable to support a young person due to limited capacity last year.
+- 74% of homelessness organisations were unable to support a young person due to limited capacity.